 How to make the most of a 0 percent APR period

-If you transfer a balance to a credit card with a 0 percent APR offer, try to avoid adding new debt to your balance transfer credit card—and try to avoid making purchases on your original credit card as well.
+- If you transfer a balance to a credit card with a 0 percent APR offer, avoid adding new debt to your balance transfer credit card.
 Remember: When you transfer the balance of your credit card to a 0 percent APR offer, your initial credit card gets paid off.
 This can make it tempting to start putting charges back on that card, but that might keep you in debt longer.